decentralized-identity/labs-linkedclaims/docs/companion_guide.md

 - **Cryptographic Signatures**: Claims are signed by issuers

-### Benefits
- It provides a flexible yet robust foundation for building decentralized trust systems.
-Its architecture enables seamless interoperability between different platforms while maintaining strong security through cryptographic verification.
-The system supports creating claims about any subject, making it suitable for a wide range of use cases from public attestations to private credentials.
-Its progressive trust building capability allows relationships to develop naturally over time through linked attestations.

 ### Disclaimer
   This guide serves as a practical resource for understanding and implementing LinkedClaims.
 Drawing from actual implementations in humanitarian aid tracking and community impact verification, we share insights and approaches that have worked in real situations.
 While we offer recommendations and best practices, this document is not a technical specification.
 Users should view these suggestions as starting points rather than strict requirements.
 Every implementation is unique, and organizations should adapt these practices to their specific needs and circumstances.